The messy racial politics of the Super Bowl halftime show

 They said their performance was about “bringing people together,” but after the performance, I questioned who among us Latinx folks were they calling to that table?
 Not Black and Indigenous Latinx folks.

 I’m not asking Shakira and JLo to tokenize anyone but a whole-ass Ozuna exists!
 Ozuna’s smash “Taki Taki” was a way bigger hit than “Que Calor,” (one of the songs J Balvin performed to).
-While JLo dancing to “Lento” by Nfasis, an Afro-Dominican artist, was dope—it was exciting to hear Dominican Dembow at the Super Bowl—it also reinforces this message that Black voices, music, dance, and aesthetics are good enough to be centered at the most Lainx Super Bowl but not Black people.
+While JLo dancing to “Lento” by Nfasis, an Afro-Dominican artist, was dope—it was exciting to hear Dominican Dembow at the Super Bowl—it also reinforces this message that Black voices, music, dance, and aesthetics are good enough to be centered at the most Latinx Super Bowl but not Black people.
 Which is a tired, toxic practice within Latinidad.

 ER: I think that speaks to the pandering nature of the performance.
 Ultimately, they had to make the performance marketable to a national audience, and so who better to bring than the faces of contemporary pop reggaeton.